floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_anonymous.md

 ## Index access permissions for the anonymous user

-As with any other Kibana user, assign the index permissions you want to grant to the anonymous user by assign this user to a Search Guard role.
+As with any other Dashboards/Kibana user, assign the index permissions you want to grant to the anonymous user by assign this user to a Search Guard role.
 For example:

 sg_roles.yml: